Chengyuan-Zhang/chengyuan-zhang.github.io/_pages/about.md

 I'm a Ph.D. student at McGill University under the supervision of Prof. [Lijun Sun](https://lijunsun.github.io/).
 I'm currently also a visiting researcher at the Robotics Institute, Carnegie Mellon University (CMU), supervised by Prof. Changliu Liu.
-Before this, I was a visiting researcher with the Department of Mechanical Engineering, UC Berkeley from 2019 to 2020, supervised by Prof. Masayoshi Tomizuka; and with the Department of Mechanical Engineering at CMU in 2018.
+Previously, I was a visiting researcher with the Department of Mechanical Engineering, UC Berkeley from 2019 to 2020, supervised by Prof. Masayoshi Tomizuka; and was with the Department of Mechanical Engineering at CMU in 2018.

 My research interests are Bayesian learning, macro/micro driving behavior analysis, and multi-agent interaction modeling in intelligent transportation systems.
+Specifically, I'm more interested in revealing the mechanisms of social interactions conveyed in microscopic human driving behaviors and investigating how the interactive behaviors impact the macroscopic traffic flow dynamics.

+Please feel free to contact me if you are interested in collaborating with me.
+I'm also actively seeking undergraduates and master students interested in a summer/remote research internship.

 News
 =====